-PUTNAM WOODSTOCK who earn up to \$75,000 of adjusted gross income (AGI) per year will receive checks for \$1,200.
+PUTNAM WOODSTOCK ly is by providing direct payments to American taxpayers.
+With certain exemptions, individual tax filers who earn up to \$75,000 of adjusted gross income (AGI) per year will receive checks for \$1,200.
 Couples filing taxes jointly earning up to \$150,000 AGI will receive payments of \$2,400, and an additional \$500 per child.
-The payments decrease for individual tax filers earning earning more than \$150,000 AGI per year and joint tax filers earning more than \$198,000 AGI per year will stimulus money directly to an additional \$600 per week for four months on top of STEPHEN ETZEL what state programs pay.
+The payments decrease for earning more than \$150,000 AGI per year and joint tax filers earning more than \$198,000 AGI per year will stimulus money directly to an additional \$600 per week for four months on top of STEPHEN ETZEL what state programs pay.
 It also extends unemployment benefits through Dec.
 31 for eligible workers.
 These enhancements apply to the self-employed, independent contractors and gig economy workers.
 Need more money now?
-A few potential options: Perhaps you need emergency funds beyond the direct payment or that unemployment benefits are not enough?
+A few potential options: working together is no longer an option, but Perhaps you need emergency funds beyond the direct payment or that unemployment benefits are not enough?
 The CARES Act increases 401k loan limit from \$50,000 to \$100,000 for 2020.
 Additionally, the bill enables use of retirement funds beyond the loan G. Leslie Sweetnam options and waives the IRS $% \mathcal{B}^{(1)}$ Turn To CORDING page A9